Nikola Katić: Loan to Plymouth Argyle

 In January 2025, he was loaned to English club Plymouth Argyle until the end of the season.

 On 9 February 2025, Katić played in Plymouth Argyle 1–0 win against Liverpool in the FA Cup fourth round.
 At the time, Plymouth was bottom of the Championship while Liverpool led the Premier League.
 Katić lost a tooth during the match.

 Schalke 04

 In July 2025, Katić joined German side Schalke 04 on a contract until June 2028.

 He debuted officially for the squad on 1 August against Hertha BSC, managed to score a goal and get sent off.

 International career

 After representing Croatia at the under-21 level, Katić made his senior international debut in a friendly game against Mexico on 28 May 2017.
 However, in April 2024, he decided that he would play for Bosnia and Herzegovina in the future.

 In May, his request to change sports citizenship from Croatian to Bosnian was approved by FIFA.
 Later that month, he received his first senior call-up, for friendly games against England and Italy.
 He debuted against the former on 3 June.

+In June 2026, Katić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut during the opening group fixture against Canada on 12 June.

+Personal life

+Katić is an ethnic Croat.
+He is a cousin of the Bosnian Croat politician Darijana Filipović.